strimzi/proposals/088-watching-multiple-namespaces.md

 ## Proposal

-The next proposal retake this first proposal [issue #1206](https://github.com/strimzi/strimzi-kafka-operator/issues/1206) but attempt to apply it on all resources (`kafkaUser, KafkaTopic and KafkaConnector`).
+This proposal addresses [issue #1206](https://github.com/strimzi/strimzi-kafka-operator/issues/1206), but attempts to apply it on `kafkaUser, KafkaTopic, and KafkaConnector` resources.

 ### KafkaTopic